AegixLinux/barbs/README.md

 The barbs.sh script is verbosely commented for pedagogical purposes.

-To install on an Arch-based system, as root, run the following:
+To install stand-alone on an Arch-based system, as root, run the following:

 ```
 curl -LO tanklinux.com/barbs.sh